DataKinds/simplefunge/README.md

-< = move cursor left until a direction change command is encountered
+- < = move cursor left until a direction change command is encountered

-(greater than sign because github thinks it's something else) = move cursor right until a direction change command is encountered
+- > = move cursor right until a direction change command is encountered

-^ = move cursor up until a direction change command is encountered
+- ^ = move cursor up until a direction change command is encountered

-v = move cursor down until a direction change command is encountered
+- v = move cursor down until a direction change command is encountered

-H = move cursor right if top of stack is >0 or left otherwise
+- H = move cursor right if top of stack is >0 or left otherwise

-V = move cursor up if top of stack is >0 or down otherwise
+- V = move cursor up if top of stack is >0 or down otherwise

-I = input character
+- I = input character

-i = input integer
+- i = input integer

-O = output character
+- O = output character

-o = output integer
+- o = output integer

-0-9 = push number to top of stack
+- 0-9 = push number to top of stack

-+ = add numbers on top of stack
+- + = add numbers on top of stack

-+
-- = subtract numbers on top of stack, going backwards, as in "top - second to top"
+- - = subtract numbers on top of stack, going backwards, as in "top - second to top"

--
-* = multiply numbers on top of stack
+- * = multiply numbers on top of stack

-*
-/ = divide numbers on top of stack, going backwards, as in "top / second to top"
+- / = divide numbers on top of stack, going backwards, as in "top / second to top"

-^ = exponent numbers on top of stack, going backwards, as in "second to top ^ top"
+- ^ = exponent numbers on top of stack, going backwards, as in "second to top ^ top"

-` =  pop top of stack
+- ` =  pop top of stack

-! = duplicate top of stack (OH GOD THERE ARE TWO OF THEM)
+- ! = duplicate top of stack (OH GOD THERE ARE TWO OF THEM)

- (space) = continue direction of cursor
+- (space) = continue direction of cursor

-@ = end of program
+- @ = end of program

 note: characters get converted to integers on the stack